John Paul Sr. (racing driver): Disappearance of Chalice Paul

 Chalice Alford Barnett, then 32, wed professional race car driver John Paul Sr. on May 26, 1980, at Lime Rock Park in Salisbury, Connecticut.
-She went to Palm Beach, Florida at the end of 1980, leaving John behind in Roswell, Georgia, and the two split up within a year.
+She went to Palm Beach, Florida, at the end of 1980, leaving John behind in Roswell, Georgia, and the two split up within a year.
 She purportedly vanished in Key West, Florida, during the summer of 1981.
-Chalice Paul was cast to be in the Burt Reynolds film, Sharky's Machine being filmed in Atlanta in the summer of 1981.
+Chalice Paul was cast to be in a Burt Reynolds film, Sharky's Machine, being filmed in Atlanta in the summer of 1981.
 John paid her a visit in Atlanta and persuaded her to accompany him on a quick second honeymoon to Key West, Florida, before her filming.
 She vanished sometime that summer of 1981 at 33 but John never bothered to contact her family about her disappearance.

 John asserted that she left on her own accord.
-In 1982, when John Paul could be reached in Atlanta by phone, he informed her that he had left Chalice in Key West.
-One of Chalice Paul's sisters, who provided a number of contradicting accounts and versions of what happened after she last saw Chalice, may have been involved in her disappearance.
+In 1982, when John Paul could be reached in Atlanta by phone, he claimed that he had left Chalice in Key West.
 While John Paul Sr. was still legally wed to Chalice Paul, he married Jeanette Hope Ruben Haywood, the sister of well-known racer Hurley Haywood, whose first name is Harris.
 In Atlanta, Georgia, she initially filed for divorce, then ten days later she withdrew it and re-filed for alimony.
 Chalice Paul was last seen alive boarding a plane to go to Florida from Atlanta, Georgia and she remains missing.
 Paul is considered a suspect in her disappearance.